Fabindia shelves $482 mln IPO due to rough market conditions

-BENGALURU, Feb 27 (Reuters) - Indian apparel retailer Fabindia said it has withdrawn its 40 billion rupee ($482.43 million) initial public offering (IPO) due to rough market conditions, becoming the latest company to shelve listing plans as interest rate worries pressure stock markets.
+BENGALURU, Feb 27 (Reuters) - Apparel retailer Fabindia on Monday said it has withdrawn its 40 billion rupee ($482.4 million) initial public offering amid rough market conditions, becoming the latest company to scrap listing plans as interest rate worries pressure stock markets.

+India's benchmark Nifty 50 stock index .NSEI is down over 4% so far this year on worries that major central banks, including the U.S. Federal Reserve, will prolong a high interest rate regime due to a persistent rise in inflation.

+Fabindia's listed rivals Vedant Fashions VEDN.NS, Aditya Birla Fashion and Retail ADIA.NS and Arvind Fashions ARVF.NS are down 14%-21% this year.

-"The decision to withdraw was taken as the current market conditions were not seen to be conducive for listing," Fabindia said in a statement on Monday.
+"The decision to withdraw was taken as the current market conditions were not seen to be conducive for listing," a Fabindia spokesperson said in a statement.

-Fabindia had planned the IPO with a fresh issue of shares worth 5 billion rupees and a sale of up to 25.1 million in existing shareholders' stock.
+Fabindia had planned a fresh issue of shares worth 5 billion rupees and a sale of up to 25.1 million in existing shareholders' stock.
+It intended to use the proceeds to repay debt and redeem non-convertible debentures.

+"The withdrawal ... will allow Fabindia to explore other options of liquidity.
+The company may reconsider filing an IPO in the future, depending on its need for growth capital and the market conditions," the company said.

+Jewellery retailer Joyalukkas, e-commerce firm Snapdeal and wearable electronics company boAt have all pulled their IPOs due to uncertain market conditions.

 ($1 = 82.9130 Indian rupees)